United States 2022 FIFA World Cup bid: Details of the bid

-In April 2009, the U.S. identified 70 stadia in 50 communities as possible venues for the tournament, with 58 confirming their interest.
-The list of stadia was trimmed two months later to 38 existing venues, one scheduled for completion in 2010, and one proposed venue.
-On August 20, 2009, the list was further trimmed down to 32 stadia in 27 cities.
+In April 2009, the U.S. identified 70 stadiums in 50 communities as possible venues for the tournament, with 58 confirming their interest.
+The list of stadiums was trimmed two months later to 38 existing venues, one scheduled for completion in 2010, and one proposed venue.
+On August 20, 2009, the list was further trimmed down to 32 stadiums in 27 cities.
 On January 12, 2010, the USA Bid Committee narrowed the 27 cities down to 18 as the official host cities for the United States' Bid for the 2018 or 2022 World Cup.

 Those 18 cities were: Atlanta, Baltimore, Boston, Dallas, Denver, Houston, Indianapolis, Kansas City, Los Angeles, Miami, Nashville, New York City, Philadelphia, Phoenix, San Diego, Seattle, Tampa and Washington, D.C.
-The 18 stadia selected host NFL or NCAA American football games, with a capacity over 65,000 spectators.
+The 18 stadiums selected host NFL or NCAA American football games, with a capacity over 65,000 spectators.
 No soccer-specific stadium was selected, since none in the country has capacity for more than 30,000 spectators.